Additive problems with almost prime squares: Introduction

+in primes $p \leq x$ and $x_1, x_2$ all of whose prime factors are greater than $p^{1/C}$ is $\gg x (\log x)^{-3}$.
+In particular, there are infinitely many primes shifted by one that can be written as two squares of almost primes. \end{theorem}

+This should be compared with a beautiful recent result of Friedlander-Iwaniec \cite{FI2} who considered \eqref{FI-equation} for a prime $x_1$ and an almost prime $x_2$, but without the additive shift.
+The multiplicativity in Gau\ss ian primes plays a crucial rule in their proof.
+Adding a shift parameter ruins the multiplicative structure and so it is no surprise that our proof takes a different route, see Section \ref{sec12}.
+Note that Theorem \ref{thm1'} is slightly easier than Theorem \ref{thm1} as the shift parameter is fixed (although of course one can prove a similar result with a more general shift $f$ uniformly for $|f|\ll x$).

 From a multiplicative point of view, complementary to primes are smooth numbers (``entiers friables'' in French) all of whose prime factors are small.
-The smallness is measured in terms of a parameter $y$, and following the usual notation we let $\Psi(x, y) = \#S(x, y)$ where $S(x, y)$ denotes the set of positive integers $m \leq x$ such that $p\mid m$ implies $m \leq y$ for all primes $p$.
-Smooth numbers appear quite frequently (with positive density if $\log x \asymp \log y$), yet additive problems with smooth numbers are often surprisingly difficult, see e.g.\ \cite{Ba, BBD, KMS}.
-The present case is no exception, and the proof of Theorem \ref{thm2} below turns out to be rather intricate.
-As a variation of \eqref{1} we consider the equation
+The smallness is measured in terms of a parameter $y$, and following the usual notation we let $\Psi(x, y) = \#S(x, y)$ where $S(x, y)$ denotes the set of positive integers $m \leq x$ such that $p\mid m$ implies $p \leq y$ for all primes $p$.
+Smooth numbers can appear quite frequently (e.g $\Psi(x,y)\gg x$ if $\log x \asymp \log y$), yet additive problems with smooth numbers are often surprisingly difficult, see e.g.\ \cite{Ba, BBD, KMS}.
+The present case is no exception.
+Here we consider the equation

+where $x_1, x_2$ are almost primes and $m$ is $y$-smooth with $y \geq \mathcal{L}(n) := (\log n)^D$ for some sufficiently large constant $D$.
+We remark that the smoothing parameter \(y\) could be much smaller than those that are admissible in \cite{Ba, BBD, KMS}, which makes the problem quite delicate due to the sparseness of smooth numbers when $y$ becomes such small.
+We have that